jaroszsebastian/jaroszsebastian/README.md

 `FedEx Express`
 <hr>

-- Cleared packages coming to IE and BE.
+- Cleared packages arriving in IE and BE.
-- Cooperated with local teams.
+- Liaised with SMEs and managers.
-- Wrote process manuals for the new joiners.
+- Wrote process manuals for new joiners.
 - Conducted workshops.
 - Prepared official reports.</td>
         </tr>